voxpelli/node-connect-pg-simple/README.md

 ## Useful methods

 * **close()** – if this module used its own database module to connect to Postgres, then this will shut that connection down to allow a graceful shutdown.
+Returns a `Promise` that will resolve when the database has shut down.
 * **pruneSessions([callback(err)])** – will prune old sessions.
 Only really needed to be called if **pruneSessionInterval** has been set to `false` – which can be useful if one wants improved control of the pruning.

 ## License